NotTrueFalse/DisCrypt/README.md

 You first add a peer (with the channel id of the dm with him), then you can freely chat with him, without anyone else, knowing what your conversation is about.

-It's a step further in security, to make discord a safer place, and to prevent, even if you're acconut get compromised, your message to get compromised too.
+It's a step further in security, to make discord a safer place, and to prevent, even if your account get compromised, your message to get compromised too.

 Draw back:
 - if your computer get compromised, the attacker can get your private key (and the public key of the peer) and decrypt all the message.